rrbanda/rhdh-plugin-workshops/docs/mta/how_to.md

 ### 3. Verify Template in Catalog

-Go to **Catalog** and check that the registered template appears as an entity.
+Click **Catalog** and look for the registered template appears as an entity as shown below

 ![Catalog Entry](https://github.com/user-attachments/assets/ed6bcb3d-9add-402f-bb80-efcaeb5d7dd3)